awsdocs/aws-single-sign-on-user-guide/doc_source/manage-your-identity-source-sso.md

 # Manage identities in AWS SSO<a name="manage-your-identity-source-sso"></a>

-AWS Single Sign\-On provides you with a default store where you can store your users and groups\.
-If you choose to store them in AWS SSO, all you need to do is the following:
 + Create your users and groups\.
 + Add your users as members to the groups\.
 + Assign the groups with the desired level of access to your AWS accounts and applications\.